apache/doris/docs/en/administrator-guide/dynamic-partition.md

 When dynamic partitioning feature is enabled, Doris will no longer allow users to manage partitions manually, but will automatically manage partitions based on dynamic partition properties.

-**NOTICE**: If ``dynamic_partition.start` is set, historical partitions with a partition range before the start offset of the dynamic partition will be deleted.
+**NOTICE**: If `dynamic_partition.start` is set, historical partitions with a partition range before the start offset of the dynamic partition will be deleted.

 #### Converting Dynamic Partitioning to Manual Partitioning

 The dynamic partitioning feature can be disabled by executing `ALTER TABLE tbl_name SET ("dynamic_partition.enable" = "false") ` and converting it to a manual partition table.

-When dynamic partitioning feature is turned off, Doris will no longer manage partitions automatically, and users will have to create or delete partitions manually by using `ALTER TABLE`.
+When dynamic partitioning feature is disabled, Doris will no longer manage partitions automatically, and users will have to create or delete partitions manually by using `ALTER TABLE`.